hrvthzslt/personal-site/content/posts/power-management-adventures-on-the-linux-desktop/index.md

 echo performance | sudo tee /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor
 ```

-I'm not an animal—I didn't type this command every time.
+I'm not an animal, I didn't type this command every time.
 Instead, I used a script that collects the available governors, which can be selected from a list using the beloved **fzf** command-line tool.

 I didn't have any problems per se, but another topic caught my attention.